ctford/journey-through-the-looking-glass/README.md

 * I want to coordinate coarse-grained state.
 * I want to compose fine-grained functions.
-* These two goals are in tension.
+* These two ideals are in tension.

 Standard library
 ----------------